brinkmanlab/islandpath/README.md

 ## Install

-To get started, download a [release](http://github.com/brinkmanlab/islandpath/releases/).
+A pre-built Docker image is available in the [brinkmanlab docker hub](https://hub.docker.com/r/brinkmanlab/islandpath/).
+Using this pre-installed version of IslandPath-DIMOB ensures the software runs according to expectations.

+Users wishing to install locally IslandPath-DIMOB can download a [release](http://github.com/brinkmanlab/islandpath/releases/) and install required perl libraries and HMMER listed below:

 Alternatively, you can also clone the latest code from github:

     git clone https://github.com/brinkmanlab/islandpath

-A pre-built Docker image is also available in the [brinkmanlab docker hub](https://hub.docker.com/r/brinkmanlab/islandpath/).
+Please note that IslandPath-DIMOB predictions should only take a couple of minutes per bacterial genome.
+It was recently reported that IslandPath-DIMOB was extremely slow on Mac OS X with a conda installation of perl libraries.
+While we investigate the reason for this issue, we recommend using the Docker image.

 **_Dependencies_**